Mindustry-Balancing/Mindustry-Balance-Analysis/Terminology.md

 * A general measure of the survivability of a unit when getting into range.
 * Divide it by the defensive dps to calculate the tiles a unit can travel.

+#### Mobility
+* A more general term for the manuverability and flexibility of a unit.
+* Proportional to speed and agility.

 #### Distance from Defense (DFD)
 *tiles* `[DefenseRange - GroupVitality/TotalDefenseDPS]`
 * The distance where a group of units died, a general measurement that takes into account the effect of range with dps.